Our drug and alcohol rehab program consists of an exact sequence of steps that enable a person to live happily without drugs.

 The Changing Conditions in Life Course

 Every aspect of life can be changed for the better if a person knows how to go about it and how to make the right decisions.
 In fact, making the wrong decisions can be very dangerous for an addict, and can prevent full recovery.
-The Changing Conditions in Life course shows the student how to determine which decisions are right for them and what roads to take to improve their lives and those of their family, groups he belongs to, and general livingness.
-When the student has completed this course, he is no longer plagued with wrong decisions he’s made in the past, and is confident he’ll make correct decisions and be able to make his life better in the future.
+The Changing Conditions in Life course shows the client how to determine which decisions are right for them and what roads to take to improve their lives and those of their family, groups he belongs to, and general livingness.
+When the client has completed this course, he is no longer plagued with wrong decisions he’s made in the past, and is confident he’ll make correct decisions and be able to make his life better in the future.